 Builds online presence

-Creating and publishing original content is the ONLY way to build a strong online presence.
-When you share original materials such as social media posts, blogs, and email newsletters on a consistent basis, it increases visibility and helps build a loyal following.
+Creating and publishing original content is the ONLY way to build a solid online presence.
+When you consistently share original materials such as social media posts, blogs, and email newsletters, it increases visibility and helps build a loyal following.
 In addition, sharing relevant and compelling content encourages social sharing and builds brand advocacy.

-The best online marketing strategies include various types of content that reach consumers at the various stages of the sales cycle.
-Content makes it easy to seamlessly push prospects through your funnel, and take them on the journey from lead to customer to referrer.
+The best online marketing strategies include various types of content that reach consumers at the different sales cycle stages.
+Content makes it easy to push prospects through your funnel seamlessly and take them on the journey from lead to customer to referrer.

 An audience member sees the new blog you posted on social media